Chintamani Temple, Theur: Religious significance

 Though Theur is prescribed to the fifth temple to be visited in the Ashtavinayak circuit, pilgrims often visit Theur second in the circuit after Morgaon, as it is a more convenient route.

 The Mudgala Purana narrates: Gana or Guna or Ganasura was the son of king Abhijit and his wife Gunavati.
 A strong, but greedy and hot-headed warrior king, Gana pleases the god Shiva – Ganesha's father with his worship.
 Shiva grants Gana the kingship of the three worlds – heaven, earth and underworld and decreed that Gana could not be killed by anything that possessed any of the three gunas.
-Once, Gana and his entire arrives at the hermitage of the sage Kapila, who owned the wish-granting jewel Chintamani.
+Once, Gana and his entire army arrives at the hermitage of the sage Kapila, who owned the wish-granting jewel Chintamani.
 Kapila serves the prince and his army with delicious food created with the help of the jewel.
 The greedy prince desires to acquire the jewel, however the sage refuses.
 However, Gana seizes it from the sage.
 Kapila, a devotee of Ganesha, prays to Ganesha to retrieve the gem.
 Ganesha with his army appears in Gana's dream; one of his soldiers cuts Gana's head.
 Gana wakes up and marches towards Kapila's hermitage with his army, intending to slay the sage.
 Abhijit tries to dissuade his son and advises him to return Chintamani to the sage, but in vain.
 Gana starts to destroy the hermitage.
 Ganesha's shakti ("power") – the goddess Siddhi appears and creates a thousand-armed warrior Laksha, who destroys Gana's army while Ganesha himself beheads the arrogant prince.
 Ganesha returns the jewel to Kapila, however, the sage chooses to have his Lord instead of the jewel itself.
 So, Ganesha stays on in Theur with Kapila, taking the name of the jewel Chintamani.

 The name Theur originates from the Sanskrit word Sthavar meaning stable.
 According to another legend, the god Brahma meditated here and his restless mind became sthavar due to Ganesha's blessings.
 Since Ganesha got rid of Brahma's Chintas ("worries"), he became known as Chintamani.
 According to another tale, the god-king Indra worshipped Ganesha here under the Kadamba tree to get rid of the sage Gautama's curse.
 The place was thus known as Kadamaba-Nagar, the town of Kadamba trees.